 Adjusting fit can also assist with recoil management, and the Beretta 1301 Tactical is nicely equipped to do so.
 A stainless steel plate within the stock and corresponding techno-polymer fiberglass spacer may be used to apply cast-on (for a left-handed shooter) and adjust drop to 55 or 60 millimeters.
 Further drop and length-of-pull may be added with the 1-inch and .5-inch spacers provided.

-Gas it Up Now, onto the fun stuff.
+Now, onto the fun stuff.
 The heart of the Beretta 1301 Tactical is Beretta's BLINK gas system.
 Already found on Beretta's field and clays guns—notably the A400 line—the design ranks among the industry's most reliable, in my opinion.
 There are only so many semi-automatic systems to which I'm willing to trust my life, and Beretta's is one of them.
 In fact, under stress I suspect I'm more likely to short-stroke a pump-action than experience a malfunction with a BLINK-equipped Beretta.

 "We stayed with what's tried and true to us," explains Tamburino.
 "The BLINK system offers reliability and really fast cycling—up to four shells in under a second."
 Beretta says the 1301 Tactical's cycling rate is 36-percent faster than any shotgun on the market—a difficult claim for a gunwriter to test—but I will say the 1301 certainly shot as fast as I could pull the trigger.